goralczm/letters_statistics/README.md

 # Statistics

-These are few statistics that I gathered
+These are few statistics that I gathered so far.

 || English Words | Polish Words | Hamlet-EN | Hamlet-PL |
 |:--------|:--------:|:--------:|:--------:|:--------:|